Staff Team

 She is a California native, currently living in Antelope and her passions are family, community outreach, boxer dog rescue and horses.
 She wants to own and operate an animal rescue organization when she retires.

-Valerie T. Mayweather, Grant Finance Director
+Valerie T. Mayweather, Grants & Finance Director

 She/Her/Hers